Empfirez/SQLProject/README.md

 -  Which store performed the best and which store performed the worst?
 -  What is the average weekly sales during holiday periods and non-holiday periods?
 -  What are the peak sales periods for each year?
+-  Do factors such as fuel price, CPI, holidays and temperature affect sales revenue?

 ### Data Analysis